torlangballe/graphql/README.md

 the output is color formatted to be similar to the examples on graphql.org, but is optimzed more for display on a dark background.

+It doesn't yet:
+* Handle nested types
-It doesn't yet handle nested types, or even show ! and [] properly if there's a list of non-nulls instead of a non-null list.
+* Show ! and [] properly if there's a list of non-nulls instead of a non-null list.
+* Handle interfaces or unions

 ![Alt text](/output.png?raw=true "Output")